Eddie Murray

 He then went to the New York Mets in 1992 and served as a bright spot for teams that finished in the division cellar.
 He then joined the Cleveland Indians in free agency for 1994, where he would serve primarily as their designated hitter.
-He had 17 home runs in the strike-shortened season before belting 21 for the 1995 team that saw him collect his 3,000th hit.
+He had 17 home runs in the strike-shortened season before belting 21 for the 1995 team that saw him collect his 3,000th career hit.
 In the first postseason run for the team in 41 years, Murray batted .232 with three home runs and a walk off hit in the 1995 World Series, although the team lost in six games.
 The following year saw him get traded to the Orioles midway through his final season of 20+ home runs, and it was with Baltimore that he collected his 500th career home run.
 He became a free agent after the year and played the 1997 season with the Anaheim Angels and the Dodgers, hitting three home runs in 55 total games.
 After his playing career, Murray coached for the Orioles, Indians and Dodgers.

 Murray is one of just seven MLB players to have 3,000 hits and 500 home runs and one of just two switchhitters in each club.
 He was elected to the Baseball Hall of Fame in 2003 in his first year of eligibility.
 In the New Bill James Historical Baseball Abstract (2001), Murray is described as the fifth-best first baseman in major league history.
 He was 77th on the list of Baseball's 100 Greatest Players by The Sporting News (1998).